SPYBUCK, ERNEST (1883–1949).

 Typical of Native artists of his era, Spybuck used a simplified three-dimensional style, but his images were realistic and provided a central scene in perspective, with well-defined foreground and background.
 He did not use the flat, neutral-background style of other Indian artists.
 His paintings often recorded scenes he observed while attending ceremonies or social gatherings.
 The scenes are full of detail and portray both modern and traditional aspects of early-twentieth-century tribal life in his part of Oklahoma.

-Spybuck's paintings became highly prized by collectors and found their way into significant public and private collections, including the Gilcrease Museum in Tulsa, the Fred Jones Jr. Museum of Art in Norman, the Heard Museum in Phoenix, the Oklahoma City Art Museum, the Smithsonian Institution's National Museum of the American Indian in Washington, D.C., and the Museum of the American Indian in New York.
+Spybuck's paintings became highly prized by collectors and found their way into significant public and private collections, including the Gilcrease Museum in Tulsa, the Fred Jones Jr. Museum of Art in Norman, the Heard Museum in Phoenix, the National Cowboy and Western Heritage Museum in Oklahoma City, the Oklahoma City Museum of Art, the Smithsonian Institution’s National Museum of the American Indian in Washington, D.C., and the Museum of the American Indian in New York.
 Spybuck died in 1949 near Shawnee.

 Margaret Archuleta and Rennard Strickland, Shared Visions: Native American Painters and Sculptors in the Twentieth Century (Phoenix, Ariz.: The Heard Museum, 1991).